Read the full work order academy series, including toolkits for better work orders, defeating backlog, using work order data, and more

 - How maintenance and operations joined forces to lead change

-- How maintenance leaders can drive change at their organization
+- How maintenance leaders can drive change in their organization

 Scheduling around seasonality and sudden production changes

 In a perfect world, plans would never change and your maintenance schedule would run like clockwork.
 But we don’t live in a perfect world.
 The holiday season can lead to a huge spike in orders.
-A global recession could completely dry up demand.
+And a global recession could completely dry up demand.

 When things shift at your company, your maintenance must shift too.
 One way to stay flexible is with your maintenance schedule.
 This doesn’t mean abandoning all the plans you’ve put in place.
 Actually, it’s the opposite, says Charles.

 “This is when it’s super critical to understand your asset criticality and asset priorities,” says Charles.

 Knowing the needs of each critical asset is what helps you create schedules and justify maintenance windows required to ensure healthy equipment.